bob83/WebAppTest_01/README.md

 * testdata.xlsx
 * RandomPost_multi.py
 * Libaray.py
-#### This project is a simple  CLI module that can generate JSON test data  and Send that data as a POST to a Web sign-up form.
+#### This project is a simple  CLI module that can generate  dictionary test data using random data from Faker()  and Send that data as a POST to a Web sign-up form.
 The default Schema for JSON is

 ```JS